McPoyle/McPoyle/README.md

 - 👋 Hi, I’m @McPoyle.
-- 👀 I’m interested in Adversting Domain
+- 👀 I’m interested in Adversting Domain and startups.
 - 🌱 I’m currently learning Data Analytics
 - 📫 How to reach me admin@noice.app
+-  ℹ  This is my second account so please expect delay in response.